• Skip to main content

 Instructions

-• In a mixing bowl, whisk together MILK, FLOUR, EGGS, VANILLA, and SALT, removing any lumps.
-Allow batter to rest 5 minutes.
+• In a mixing bowl, whisk together MILK, FLOUR, EGGS, VANILLA, and SALT until smooth.

-Summer fruits include any stone fruit, berries, bananas, or fig jam.
-Winter fruits such as pears, persimmons, or even apple pie filling are equally satisfying.
-Nutella or chocolate ganache always wins.
+Sweet toppings: Summer fruits include any stone fruit, berries, bananas, or spicy fig jam.
+Winter fruits such as pears, persimmons, or even apple pie filling are equally satisfying, and Nutella or chocolate ganache always wins.

 Equipment